History of slavery in Virginia: Settlement

 Most free people of color lived in the American South, but there were freed people who lived throughout the United States.
 According to the US census of 1860, 250,787 of them lived in the South and 225,961 lived in other parts of the country.
-In 1860, the free blacks were one hundred percent of the population of blacks in the north.
+In 1860, the free black population was close to 100% in the north.
+The census shows that there were still 18 enslaved people living in New Jersey.
 Large populations of free blacks lived in Philadelphia, Virginia, and Maryland.

 In the south, free blacks only made up about six percent of blacks there.
 Generally, women were more likely to stay in Virginia and men were more likely to head north.
 Of those who stayed, they generally moved to cities, where work was easier to find.
 Many freed people and runaways lived in the Great Dismal Swamp maroons of Virginia.
 Those who lived in western Virginia became West Virginians in 1863.
 Even throughout the American Civil War, black Virginians were more likely to stay in the state.